felgueres/birdseyeview/README.md

 # Vision

-This project builds vision tools to experiment with the latest in video understanding.
+This project builds tools to experiment with the latest in video understanding.

 Some cool end goals could be: